 Picture a four-burner stove.
 Each of the four spots represent a different aspect of your life: work, relationships, health and family.
 It’s said that in order to achieve success, one burner needs to be switched off.
 In order to be really successful, you need to turn off two.
 So does that mean that dancers are doomed to loveless and lonely lives?
 Is stress just something that has to be accepted and unquestionably endured?
 With success certainly comes sacrifice, but there is hope.
 While not without hard work and dedication, there are ways to keep all four fires burning.
+For an individualized wellness approach and great patient support, consult the team at DocMJ because they definitely know how to tackle stress.

 Setting certain habits in place as part of the same foundation as our physical training can keep us from atrophying in our day to day lives.
 The trials and tribulations of our artistic experiences can be softened and even bouncing back from difficulty can happen swifter when our humanity is nurtured.